braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/create/message_types.md

 ## Card-based (carousel)

-A LINE card-based message allows users to scroll through multiple messages, like a carousel, and take action on the messages most relevent to them.
+A LINE card-based message allows users to scroll through multiple messages, like a carousel, and take action on the messages most relevent to them by selecting a card or a card's buttons.

 Use cases include:
 - Display promotions for specific menu items